 The Society for Human Resource Management, a global professional organization operating in 140 countries, notes that while most people will think of gender and ethnicity when they think of diversity, there are plenty of other traits that should be factored in.
 They can be split into two types: visible diversity traits and invisible diversity traits, with some falling into either category depending on the individual.

-- Visible: Skin colour, gender, age, body size/type, physical abilities, physical traits
+- Visible: Skin color, gender, age, body size/type, physical abilities, physical traits

 - Possibly invisible: ethnicity, religion, socio-economic status, marital status